What Is My Dads Cousin To Me?

 There are six basic types of cousins: first, second, third, fourth, double, and removed.
 The degree of your relationship with your cousin will determine which type of cousin they are.
 First cousins have one set of grandparents in common.
 Their parents are siblings but not twins.
 Second cousins have one set of great-grandparents in common.
 Third cousins share two sets of great-great-grandparents and so on.

 First cousins are the people in your family who have two of the same grandparents as you.
-You and your first cousins have one common set of grandparents.
+You and your first cousins have one standard set of grandparents.
 (Technically, it’s enough that you share only one grandparent, but that’s not a very common situation.)
-Second cousins have a common great-grandparent, either on one side or both sides of the family.
+Second cousins have a common great-grandparent, either on one or both sides of the family.
 Third cousins have at least one common great-great-grandparent, and so on.

 It gets a little more complicated when you consider whether your first cousin is on your mother’s side (if she had any siblings, her children would be your first cousins) or your father’s side (if he had any siblings, his children would also be first cousins to you).
-It is because each generation has twice as many ancestors as the previous generation.
+This is because each generation has twice as many ancestors as the previous generation.
 So, when you’re looking for someone related to you by just one generation, there are twice as many people to choose from!

 In addition to the six basic types of cousins, another category is called “removed.”
 You’re considered “removed” when the two people don’t share any ancestors within their generation.
 For example, if two people are second cousins, their grandchildren would be considered “second cousins once removed.”
 If two people are first cousins twice removed, their great-great-grandchildren would be first cousins three times removed, and so on.